MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-large-excel-files.md

 ## Post Migration

-Attempting to open an XLSX file larger than 10MB will prompt you to open the file in the Excel client.
-You will be prompted with a dialog.
+Attempting to open an XLSX file larger than 10 MB will prompt you to open the file in the Excel client.
+You'll be prompted with a dialog.

 ## Scan Result Reports

- **LargeExcelFiles-detail.csv** This scan report contains all the XLSX files that are over 10MB in size.
+ **LargeExcelFiles-detail.csv** This scan report contains all the XLSX files that are over 10 MB in size.

 |**Column**|**Description**|
 |:-----|:-----|